 where $\tau_c=\gamma t_c$.
-In Fig.~\ref{fig3} we show the time $\tau_c$ as a function of the temperatures $\beta_\pi$ and $\beta$ , through $\bar{n}$ and $\bar{n}_\pi$, for different values of $r$ while keeping $\mu=1.0$ fixed.
-We see that the higher the temperature $\beta_\pi$, the more time the Mpemba effect takes to occur.
+In Fig.~\ref{fig3}, we show the time $\tau_c$ as a function of the temperatures $\beta_\pi$ and $\beta$ , through $\bar{n}_\pi$ and $\bar{n}$, for different values of $r$ while keeping $\mu=1.0$ fixed.
+We see that the higher the temperature $\beta_\pi$ is, the longer it takes for the Mpemba effect to occur.
 This happens because the ergotropy for the squeezed thermal state increases with $f(\beta_\pi)$ [see Eq.~\eqref{squezergo}], while the ergotropy for the displaced thermal state does not depend on $f(\beta_\pi)$.
 This increases the initial difference between the charges of the two states, pushing the Mpemba effect to occur at larger times.
-On the other hand, we see that the higher the temperature of the environment, the faster the Mpemba effect occurs.
-In this case, this occurs because the temperature $\beta$ increases the contribution of the passive state associated with the squeezed thermal state, making ergotropic depletion faster.
+On the other hand, we see that the higher the temperature of the environment is, the faster the Mpemba effect occurs.
+In this case, this happens because the temperature $\beta$ increases the contribution of the passive state associated with the squeezed thermal state, making the ergotroy depletion faster.

 Finally, this difference in the ergotropy relaxation for the displaced and squeezed thermal states gives rise to the following novel effect.
 For given parameters $r$ and $\beta_\pi$, we can always find an amplitude $\mu$ which satisfies $\mathcal{E}_{t=0}(\mu)=\mathcal{E}_{t=0}(r)$; namely